oauth-wg/oauth-selective-disclosure-jwt/main.md

 anyone with the decryption key receiving an encrypted JWT can also read all of the claims.

-This document describes a format for JWT that supports selective disclosure (SD-JWT) which would enable sharing only subset of the claims included in the original JWT instead of releasing all the claims to every Verifeir.
+This document describes a format for JWTs that support selective disclosure (SD-JWT), enabling sharing only a subset of the claims included in the original JWT instead of releasing all the claims to every verifier.
-This document also defines an optional format for signatures called SD-JWT Releases (SD-JWT-R).
+This document also defines a format for so-called SD-JWT Releases (SD-JWT-R).

 One of the common use cases of a signed JWT is representing a user's identity created by an issuer.
-In such use case, there has been no privacy-related concerns with existing JOSE signature schemes, because when a signed JWT is one-time use, it contains only JWT claims that the user has consented in real time to release to the Verifier.
-However, when a signed JWT is intended to be multi-use, the ability to selectively disclose a subset of the claims depending on the verifier becomes crucial to ensure minimum disclosure and prevent Verifier from obtaining claims irrelevant for the use case at hand.
+In such a use case, there has been no privacy-related concerns with existing JOSE signature schemes, because when a signed JWT is one-time use, it contains only JWT claims that the user has consented in real time to release to the verifier.
+However, when a signed JWT is intended to be multi-use, the ability to selectively disclose a subset of the claims depending on the verifier becomes crucial to ensure minimum disclosure and prevent verifier from obtaining claims irrelevant for the use case at hand.

-One example of such multi-use JWT is a verifiable credential, or a tamper-evident credential with a cryptographically verifiable authorship that contains claims about a subject.

-SD-JWT defined in this document enables such selective disclosure of claims.
+One example of such a multi-use JWT is a verifiable credential, or a tamper-evident credential with a cryptographically verifiable authorship that contains claims about a subject.
+SD-JWTs defined in this document enable such selective disclosure of claims.

-In a common use case, such JWT includes claims describing natural persons, the mechanisms defined in this document can be used for any other use cases as well.
+While JWTs for claims describing natural persons are a common use case, the mechanisms defined in this document can be used for many other use cases as well.

-It is also important to note that this format enables selective disclosure of claims, but in itself it does not achieve unlinkability of the subject of a JWS document.

-Note: so far agreed to define holder binding (user's public key contained inside an SD-JWS) as an option.
+Note: so far agreed to define holder binding (user's public key contained inside an SD-JWT) as an option.
 It is not mandatory since holder binding is use case specific and orthogonal to the general mechanism of selective disclosure we are trying to define here.